kapilt/cloud-custodian/tools/c7n_guardian/readme.md

 # Automated Setup for AWS Guard Duty

-A cli tool for automating multi-account of aws guard duty.
+Amazon Guard Duty provides for machine learning based threat intelligence and detection on resources in your aws accounts.
+This project provides a cli tool for automating multi-account of aws guard duty.
 Given a config file holding a set of account information, this cli will setup one as a master account, and the remainder as member accounts.

 ie. to enable
 ```